mooreds/docs-1/docs/connectors/aws-ecs-documentation.md

 Specifies whether to enable Amazon ECS managed tags for the tasks within the service.
 For more information, see Tagging Your Amazon ECS Resources in the Amazon Elastic Container Service Developer Guide.

-**Type:** OBJECT
+**Type:** BOOLEAN

 #### healthCheckGracePeriodSeconds

 The period of time, in seconds, that the Amazon ECS service scheduler should ignore unhealthy Elastic Load Balancing target health checks after a task has first started.
 This is only valid if your service is configured to use a load balancer.
-If your service's tasks take a while to start and respond to Elastic Load Balancing health checks, you can specify a health check grace period of up to 7,200 seconds.
+If your service's tasks take a while to start and respond to Elastic Load Balancing health checks, you can specify a health check grace period of up to 2,147,483,647 seconds.
 During that time, the ECS service scheduler ignores health check status.
 This grace period can prevent the ECS service scheduler from marking tasks as unhealthy and stopping them before they have time to come up.

 **Type:** INTEGER